Black Mama White Mama: Black Power

-Black Mama White Mama also contains elements of Black Power, as it was released during the middle of the Black Power era.

-The revenge that Lee Daniels gets on her former pimp is nothing short of Black Power, and "1973 marked the first time that audiences saw African American women in non-servitude roles."
+Black Mama White Mama was released during the middle of the Black Power era.
+Specifically, "1973 marked the first time that audiences saw African American women in non-servitude roles."

-Lee also wears her hair in an Afro.
+Lee wears her hair in an Afro.
 As a "Killer Dame" (along with Tamara Dobson, Teresa Graves, Jean Bell, et al.), "It was a goodbye to the headscarves worn by Mammy and the wavy hair of the Exotic Other, and a refreshing and political greeting to the woman with a natural hairstyle modeled, according to [film scholar Cedric Robinson], from civil rights heroines such as Angela Davis."
 Moreover, her very portrayal of an action heroine "represented the antithesis of the Mammy."